This/Next Week Forecast (October 19 - 23, 2020)

 Downtrend scenario

-An downtrend will start as soon, as the market drops below support level 616, which will be followed by moving down to support level 586.
+An downtrend will start as soon, as the market drops below support level 399, which will be followed by moving down to support level 390 and if it keeps on moving down below that level, we may expect the market to reach support level 375.

 Fundamental Analysis